ChauPham-Security/Agentic-AI-SOC-Analyst-for-Azure/README.md

 # Agentic AI SOC Analyst for Azure

-An AI-assisted SOC workflow built in Python to help analysts investigate suspicious activity in Azure environments using Log Analytics, Microsoft Defender, and OpenAI.
+An AI-assisted SOC workflow built in Python to help analysts investigate suspicious activity in Azure environments using Azure Log Analytics, Microsoft Defender, and OpenAI.

-This project takes a natural language investigation question, selects the most relevant telemetry source, queries Azure Log Analytics, sends the results to an LLM for analysis, maps findings to MITRE ATT&CK, and returns structured threat findings.
-For high-confidence host-based threats, the workflow can also prompt the analyst to isolate the affected machine.
+This project demonstrates how a security analyst can use natural language to initiate an investigation, retrieve relevant Azure telemetry, analyze results with an LLM, map findings to MITRE ATT&CK, and produce structured threat findings for analyst review.
+For high-confidence host-based threats, the workflow can also prompt the analyst to isolate the affected endpoint through Microsoft Defender.

 ---

 ## Project Overview

-Security analysts often waste time switching between log sources, writing ad hoc queries, filtering noisy results, and manually summarizing findings.
+Security analysts often lose time switching between tools, writing one-off queries, filtering noisy logs, and manually summarizing findings.

-This project was built to simulate how an AI-assisted SOC analyst could:
+This project simulates how an AI-assisted SOC analyst could:

-- take an analyst’s investigation question in plain English
+- take an investigation question in plain English
-- decide which log source to query
+- determine the most relevant telemetry source
-- collect relevant telemetry from Azure Log Analytics
+- collect logs from Azure Log Analytics
-- analyze the results with an LLM
+- analyze findings with an LLM
+- map results to MITRE ATT&CK
-- produce structured findings with MITRE ATT&CK context
+- return structured threat findings
 - optionally support analyst-approved response actions

 The goal is not to replace analysts.
-The goal is to reduce manual triage time and make investigations more consistent.
+The goal is to reduce manual triage time, improve consistency, and support faster threat investigation.

----

-## What This Project Does

-The workflow supports an investigation flow like this:

-1. The analyst asks a question in plain language
-   Example:
-   `Is there any suspicious sign-in activity in the last 24 hours?`

-2. The agent determines:
-   - which table to search
-   - what fields to pull
-   - what time range to use
-   - whether the request is about a host, user, or network control

-3. The project queries Azure Log Analytics.

-4. The returned logs are inserted into a threat hunting prompt.

-5. The model analyzes the data and returns structured findings.

-6. Findings are displayed to the analyst and saved to JSONL.

-7. If a host-focused threat is high confidence, the analyst can choose whether to isolate the machine.

 ---